openvinotoolkit/model_server/docs/custom_model_loader.md

 **CustomLoaderInterface* createCustomLoader**
 which allocates the new custom loader and returns a pointer to the base class.

-An example customloader which reads files and returns required buffers to be loaded is implemented and provided as reference in **[src/example/SampleCustomLoader](https://github.com/openvinotoolkit/model_server/blob/releases/2022/1/src/example/SampleCustomLoader)**
+An example custom loader which reads files and returns required buffers to be loaded is implemented and provided as reference in **[src/example/SampleCustomLoader](https://github.com/openvinotoolkit/model_server/blob/releases/2022/1/src/example/SampleCustomLoader)**

-This customloader is built with the model server build and available in the docker *openvino/model_server-build:latest*.
+This custom loader is built with the model server build and available in the docker *openvino/model_server-build:latest*.
 The shared library can be either copied from this docker or built using makefile.
 An example Makefile is provided as  a reference in the directory.

-## Running Example Customloader:
+## Running Example Custom Loader:

 An example custom loader is implemented under "src/example/SampleCustomLoader".